MTCXin/ETH-DL/README.md

 # How to run the code
 Our dataset is a part of widely used ImageNet1K dataset and it is available from.
 Xin-black-simba-attack folder contains code about the Simba algorithm.
 Applying the Simba algorithm and then we will get results shown in simba_results.
 On the other hand, image features shown in metrics.py can be exctracted by get_metrics.py.
 Preprocessing.py helps merge the two json files and get X.csv and Y.csv which are used for analysis.
 Regression.rmd is a R markdown file for Regression Analysis while feature_analysis.ipynb shows some other analysis.
 Vulnet.py, Vulnet_classify.py and MetricsNet.py are some Neural Network models we built.
+- Image Data: we use the validation set of imagenet 1k, which could be downloaded at (https://www.kaggle.com/datasets/sautkin/imagenet1kvalid), the images should be unziped under ./imgs